 You can also shape and line your pie pan with the crust, and freeze it as shaped.
 You won't have to defrost it at all before filling and baking it.

-Once you make the simple raw filling, it should be baked within a reasonable period of time.
-But you can bake, cool, and freeze or refrigerate the whole baked pie quite a few days (in the refrigerator) or weeks (in the freezer) in advance.
+Yes!
+You can bake, cool, and freeze or refrigerate the whole baked pie quite a few days (in the refrigerator) or weeks (in the freezer) in advance.

 I bake pies in a porcelain pie dish or an aluminum pie pan.
 For best results, avoid a glass pie pan, which retains heat too well and is prone to burning your pie.